message/iata/PH.md

 - passengers with a visa issued by the Philippines (excluding 9(A) and SRRV visas);
 - passengers with a 9(A) or SRRV visa.
 They must have a Department of Foreign Affairs (DFA) endorsement document;
 - passengers with an Identification Certificate (IC) or a Certificate of Re-acquisition/Retention of Philippine Citizenship (CRPC) issued by the Philippines.
-2. Until 14 May 2021, passengers who in the past 14 days have been in Bangladesh, India, Nepal, Pakistan or Sri Lanka are not allowed to enter.
-3. Effective 15 May and until 31 May 2021, passengers who in the past 14 days have been in Bangladesh, India, Nepal, Oman, Pakistan, Sri Lanka or United Arab Emirates are not allowed to enter.
+2. Until 31 May 2021, passengers who in the past 14 days have been in Bangladesh, India, Nepal, Oman, Pakistan, Sri Lanka or United Arab Emirates are not allowed to enter.
-4. Passengers are not allowed to transit.
+3. Passengers are not allowed to transit.
-5. Suspension of all visa on arrival facilities.
+4. Suspension of all visa on arrival facilities.
-6. Suspension of all visa exemptions.
+5. Suspension of all visa exemptions.
-7. Merchant seamen with a 9(C) visa issued by the Philippines must have a negative COVID-19 RT-PCR test result issued at most 72 hours before arrival.
+6. Merchant seamen with a 9(C) visa issued by the Philippines must have a negative COVID-19 RT-PCR test result issued at most 72 hours before arrival.
-8. Passengers traveling to Davao (DVO) must have a negative COVID-19 RT-PCR test result issued at most 72 hours before departure.
+7. Passengers traveling to Davao (DVO) must have a negative COVID-19 RT-PCR test result issued at most 72 hours before departure.
 - This does not apply to merchant seamen with a 9(C) visa issued by the Philippines.
-9. Passengers must have a reservation confirmation of a hotel approved by Tourism and Health Agencies for at least 10 days.
+8. Passengers must have a reservation confirmation of a hotel approved by Tourism and Health Agencies for at least 10 days.
 The hotel must be listed at <a href="https://www.thepoortraveler.net/2020/07/doh-accredited-hotels-quarantine-manila/">https://www.thepoortraveler.net/2020/07/doh-accredited-hotels-quarantine-manila/</a> .
 - This does not apply to:
 - nationals of the Philippines who are Overseas Filipino Workers (OFW);
 - passengers with a 9(E) visa.
-10. A completed "Case Investigation Form" must be presented upon arrival.
+9. A completed "Case Investigation Form" must be presented upon arrival.
 The form can be obtained at <a href="https://c19.redcross.org.ph/arriving-passengers">https://c19.redcross.org.ph/arriving-passengers</a> .
-11. Passengers are subject to a COVID-19 RT-PCR test on day 7 after arrival and quarantine for 14 days.
+10. Passengers are subject to a COVID-19 RT-PCR test on day 7 after arrival and quarantine for 14 days.
-12. Passengers must install the app 'TRAZE' in their personal device before departure.
+11. Passengers must install the app 'TRAZE' in their personal device before departure.